Distributed networks enable new business models

 The role of disaggregation

-By disaggregating the core network functions, the vEPC also supports another key 5G principle, network slicing. vEPC instances distributed across the network can be subdivided into multiple network slices.
-Each slice can be dedicated to a specific service, user or quality of service (QoS) by assigning different parameters to each slice.
+By disaggregating the core network functions, the vEPC also supports another fundamental 5G principle, network slicing. vEPC instances distributed across the network can be subdivided into multiple network slices.
+Each slice can be dedicated to a specific service, user, or quality of service (QoS) by assigning different parameters to each slice.
 Network slicing is the foundation for a wealth of new pricing and service models.

 vEPC with CUPS also enables mobile operators to serve sectors that have previously been cost prohibitive to serve, such as the enterprise market.
 The vEPC can scale up or down to support networks of any size as well as a variety of use cases, including private LTE networks, public safety LTE, or dedicated core network for NB-IoT deployments.

-With the availability of a new shared spectrum, such as the 3.5GHz Citizens Broadband Radio Service (CBRS) in the U.S., and new technologies that leverage unlicensed spectrum, such as MulteFire, coupled with a small-scale vEPC that can be deployed on premises, any enterprise can operate its own LTE network.
-The vEPC and vBBU combined with indoor small remote radio heads connected over Ethernet cabling, enable enterprise private LTE networks that are more cost effective than current Distributed Antenna Systems (DAS).
-According to Mobile Experts, on-premise CBRS small cell networks enable a 68% cost reduction compared to DAS networks.
+With the availability of a new shared spectrum, such as the 3.5GHz Citizens Broadband Radio Service (CBRS) in the U.S., and new technologies that leverage unlicensed spectrum, such as MulteFire, coupled with a small-scale vEPC that can be deployed on premises, any enterprise can operate its LTE network.
+The vEPC and vBBU combined with indoor small remote radio heads connected over Ethernet cabling, enable enterprise private LTE networks that are more cost-effective than current Distributed Antenna Systems (DAS).
+According to Mobile Experts, on-premise CBRS small cell networks allow a 68% cost reduction compared to DAS networks.

 As the private LTE use case shows, vEPC with CUPS offers a more cost-effective way to provide enterprise computing services and allows new players to enter the market.
 Now, mobile operators have an opportunity to devise new ways to serve enterprise customers.